doobert00/AssemblyCalc/README.md

 We've written a calculator using 32-bit x86 assembly code.
 Development is simplist on a Linux machine (or VM) using the NASM assembler and GDB debugging tool.

-## Remarks
+The asm_training directory has some simple programs that were used for practice.

-- Parsing seems to work
+## Status
-- Debugging issue with reading in command line
+- Functionality for addition, multiplication, subtraction when the output is a single digit
-- Bad inputs yield good error
+- Funny (incorrect) behavior when output is a two digit number
-- The asm_training directory has some simple programs for practice
+- Parsing works: we get the correct result in all cases but cannot print a two digit number yet
-- Filenames (lines 9,10) in the Dockerfile indicate which program is Dockering
+- Improper equations (eg. non-math symbols and equations out of order) yield error.

 ## Running
 If you have an x86 machine (and trust my code) you can run with:
 ```